leo-arch/clifm/misc/tools/imgprev/README.md

 For performance reasons, thumbnails are cached (in the directory pointed to by the `CACHE_DIR` variable<sup>1</sup>) using file hashes as names (this allows us to securly identify files independently of their actual name).

-It takes two parameters: the first one tells the type of file is to be previewed.
-The second one is the file name to be previewed.
+The script takes two parameters: the first one tells the type of file is to be previewed, and the the second one is the file name to be previewed.
 For example:

 ```sh
 clifmimg doc /path/to/file.docx